Early Consideration for Master’s Degree Program

 You should be reaching out to faculty as soon as possible, so that when you request a recommendation for your application, they are prepared and can provide a letter on your behalf in a timely manner.

-What if my recommendations are not received before September 28th?
+What if my recommendations are not received before the deadline?